bareos/bareos/README.md

     * More to come like Ubuntu etc.
   * Fully automatic generation of new packages within one hour after new release of software or bugfix.
+  * Fully automatic continuos integration tests of new packages with most major linux distribution
   * Deprecated old windows build system
   * New clean MINGW based windows Makefile set based on integration into OBS.
     * No more deppkgs but use native libraries available in OBS for MINGW32 and MINGW64